 Our partner, the Wisconsin Regional Artist Association

 The WRAA has a 14-member volunteer board of directors led by artist, teacher, and board president Mary Ann Inman.
 Together they work to support WRAP and other arts programs, particularly for Wisconsin youth.
-Their Statewide Teen Art Mentor Program (STAMP) facilitate 1-on-1 relationships that focused on creative work between WRAA members and teens aspiring to expand their creative voices; and the WRAA Bridge Program works with younger students and their teachers to give young people a chance to experience sharing their creative work at exhibitions.
+Their Statewide Teen Art Mentor Program (STAMP) facilitates 1-on-1 relationships that focus on creative work between WRAA members and teens aspiring to expand their creative voices; and the WRAA Bridge Program works with younger students and their teachers to give young people a chance to experience sharing their creative work at exhibitions.

 In addition, WRAA also kicks off the WRAP State Exhibit and Conference weekend by hosting an Evening with the Arts artists’ reception, which includes a showcase of WRAP-award-winning art, as well as the WRAA-sponsored STAMP and WRAA Tiny Treasures exhibit, competition, and sale.
 WRAA also solicits and distributes approximately $5,000 in awards, which are given out at the annual award ceremony to participating WRAA members.